A relativistic phenomenon that applies to electrons and positrons…

 A marginal process for radioactivity’s betas

 Comparison of bremsstrahlung and ionization electrons energy loss rates in a medium such as copper (Z = 29).
 The thickness of an absorber is usually expressed in grams per cm2.
-For beta electrons of radioactovity whose energy are generally less than 1 MeV, the contribution of bremsstrahlung - that increases with energy - is still small or marginal.
+For beta electrons of radioactivity whose energy are generally less than 1 MeV, the contribution of bremsstrahlung – that increases with energy – remains small or marginal.
 This energy loss would be multiplied by 8 with heavy absorbers such as lead (Z = 82).

 Synchrotrons have been built specially for this purpose for 20 years.
 Each beamline of the Synchrotron SOLEIL near Orsay constitute a full laboratory for analysis in biology, chemistry or earth science.